T98G/scientific-papers-finder/README.md

 # scholar-crawler
 *** This Script performes a refined search on google scholar for a query provided by the user
-*** Than filters the results getting to just a few

 This script depends on the following packages :